How to recycle or donate your old Android phone

-Best answer: There are several things to do with a phone that you're no longer using and may not be worth selling used.
-Whether you donate or recycle, it's better than throwing a smartphone and its hazardous materials in the trash.
+There are several things that you can do with a device that you're no longer using.
+Whether you donate, sell, or recycle your phone, just about anything is better than throwing a smartphone and its hazardous materials in the trash.
+In this article, you'll find some of our top suggestions for repurposing your old Android phone, such as how to recycle or donate it, followed by steps and guidelines on how to carry out those suggestions.

 Why can't I just throw my phone away?